How is My State Doing on Key Measures?

 How Is My State Doing On Testing?

-We track our country's daily progress towards two goals: reaching 500K tests per day and 4 million tests per day.
+We track our country's daily progress towards two goals: reaching a baseline of 500K tests per day and an incident adjusted target per day.
 The targets for each state have been adjusted per capita.

 Data & Sources